 Tel: + 995-32-2941942

-“Tbilvino” winery is about a 15-20 minute walk from the city center.
+“Tbilvino” winery is about a 15-20 minute walk from the city centre.
 During the tour, guests can visit the factory, listen to an interesting presentation on Georgian wines and the history of the company and try several wines.

 Address: Sarajishvili Avenue 2, Tbilisi, Georgia